 Author: Mark Spacey

-Mark is a passionate DJ who likes to remix and make tracks with various trance samples and house loops.
-Mark works for dance midi samples in the UK who sell various DJ MIDI Sample packs.
+Mark is a passionate DJ who loves to mix and produce tracks with various trance loops and electro loops.
+Mark works for dance midi samples in the UK who sell various DJ Sample packs and MIDI producer packs.

 About the Author: